pattazl/showKeyBoard/readme.md

 **Note**:
 1. Due to the use of system hooks, some computers may report viruses by mistake and need to be trusted.

 2. On some systems, you may need to run in administrator mode, otherwise showKeyBoard will not be able to listen to the keys

+3. Some companies may have installed encryption software, which will encrypt the configuration files, causing all parameters to become invalid.
+In this case, you can rename `./httpdist/dist/node.exe` in the installation directory to `./httpdist/dist/chrome.exe`, and modify the `showKeyBoard.ini` file in the installation directory by adding the parameter `serverExecName=./httpdist/dist/chrome.exe`.

+4. If the system time is incorrect, for example, the time of a certain day changes to N years later, it may lead to the loss of application usage duration data.
+Please run the `fixStat修复统计数据.bat` file in the installation directory.

+   分享

 ## Screenshot